yashpatel458/Evoke-Conferencing/Evoke-Video-Call/README.md

-# Link Up Video Call
+# Evoke Conferencing

-Link Up Video Call is a simple video chat application for multi-users based on React, Node Express and WebRTC.
+Evoke Conferencing is a simple video chat application for multi-users based on React, Node Express and WebRTC.

 ## Technologies Used